Measurement of Jet Production Cross Sections in Deep-inelastic ep Scattering at HERA: Cross section measurements

 Some of the differences between data and predictions may be attributed to the PDFs which are evaluated in the range $x>0.08$ ($x>0.04$) to obtain the predictions for $\ptjet>35\,\GeV$ ($\ptjet>25\,\GeV$).
 In this high-$x$ domain the gluon PDF is not well known and sizable differences between PDF sets are present as shown in figure~\ref{figPDFs}.

 The NNLO corrections to the cross section predictions, which are defined as ratios of NNLO to NLO predictions and are displayed in figure~\ref{figInclJetRatio}, are particularly large at low values of \ptjet\ or at low values of \Qsq, equivalent to low values of the renormalisation and factorisation scales \mur\ and \muf.
-The NNLO predictions themselves have significantly smaller scale uncertainties than the NLO predictions, in particular at high values of the renormalisation scale.
-At lower values of \ptjet, where the data are most precise, the uncertainties from scale variations of all predictions, however, are significantly larger than the experimental uncertainties.
+The NNLO predictions themselves have significantly smaller scale uncertainties than the NLO predictions.
+At low values of \ptjet\ and small \Qsq, where the data are most precise, the uncertainties from scale variations of all predictions, however, are significantly larger than the experimental uncertainties.
 At higher values of \ptjet\ the relative theoretical uncertainties are becoming smaller, but the data uncertainties, both statistical and systematic, increase and overshoot the uncertainties from scale variations.

 \begin{boldmath}